umang-sinha/virtual-assistant/README.md

 - say ```'what's the time?'```.
 The assistant will speak out the current time for you.

-   (I'll be adding more commands to this list)
+   (I'll be adding more commands that the assistant can perform)

 </br>